roo2319/AI---Lab/readme.md

 TIP: In order for the agent to actually move, you will need to use `agent_do_moves(A,L)` where A is the identifier of your Agent and L is a path **that does not include** your current position.
 ## Lab 2: Identity Loss

+For this weeks lab, we will be using a wikipedia API to uncover the identity of an actor based only on links from their wikipedia page.
+We will also be implementing a simple breadth first search.

+### Possible Queries

+### How to run?

+Run using `swipl ./ailp.pl lab identity`

+The file `lab_identity_12345.pl` will automatically be consulted and should be the place that your work is done.
+There is no need to follow the steps to start the webserver this week (although once you have created `find_identity/1` you can use `test/0` to check that your solution works).

 ### Create predicate `find_links_by_actor/2`

 ### Create predicate `find_identity/1`